 The Presentation Layer can make requests of the Business Logic layer, including explicitly running a named workflow script.
 Some requests pass through the Business Logic layer to the Data layer to read or update data elements.

 The Data layer is the back-end and foundation.
 It can send a message back in the form of a processing exception.
 It can also stick data into a field that might be read by Workflow or Presentation layer; however, this requires code in those layers to fetch the “message” and take some sort of action.

 If you try and visualize this as first-second-third, then the Presentation Layer is first, the Business Logic and its workflows are second, followed by the Data layer (and its save extensions) are third.
 This becomes muddied as workflow can include commands that nest the layers, such as ATC: COPY, or even ATC: SAVE.
 During an ATC: SAVE any workflow scripts and save extensions associated with the document being saved will fire and then return to the current workflow script.

 It is a reality that validation is something that must be handled more than once.

 From a usability (UX) perspective, the Presentation layer is a must for validations.
 You can let the user know in real time that something is not going to be allowed.
 Validations here feel responsive instead of intrusive.

 Unfortunately, the reality is that these validations are not going to cut it if your end goal is data integrity.
 Even if you can write perfect code that handles every permutation of field order and DOM event cascading, you cannot test your code on every browser (IE, Safari, Chrome, Firefox, Samsung).
 You cannot even test your code on every release of Chrome, which is updated monthly without your permission.
+And finally, REST API calls skip the presentation layer entirely.
 To be effective, a validation must also be performed in the Business Logic or Data layer.